solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

 ## Introduction to the sample application

 Instead of learning multiple sample applications, the guide focused on evolving deployment strategies.
-Readers could learn the sample application structure once and focus on how the application will need to be modified to fit the deployment model.
+Readers should learn the sample application structure once and focus on how the application will need to be modified to fit the deployment model.

 ### Sample application overview and story